connext/indra/docs/user/quickStart.md

 This will create a channel for you using a private key randomly generated from inside the client.

-This will create a channel for you using a private key randomly generated from inside the client.

 If you're using React, it can be helpful to set up your channel and save the instance to state in `componentDidMount` (or even better, in a [React hook](https://reactjs.org/docs/hooks-intro.html)).

 ## Depositing